 Keep the students guessing and coming back for more.
 As they get old enough to cut class, you want to have the class they will never cut.
 Take them out of the tried and true classroom and have class outside or in a different place in the building.
 Add adventure to their learning process by keeping them slightly off balance and not knowing what will happen next in your class.

 This generation of students is glued to their phones, tablets, and laptops with YouTube and Google quickly accessible.
 Instead of ignoring or banishing technology, try to embrace it and use it appropriately in the classroom.
-Can you Skype with another person or school in a way that enhances their educational experience?
+You can refer your students to the best laptops in the market, like Lenovo ThinkPad X1 Carbon, Apple MacBook etc. Can you Skype with another person or school in a way that enhances their educational experience?
 If a YouTube video demonstrate a concept in a new or different way.
 Use it; they will appreciate it.

 Similar to holding them accountable for below average work, you need to reward excellent work also.
 Be creative and age appropriate with the rewards.
 Would they enjoy lunch with you for doing stellar work?
 How about tickets to a movie or museum that may be pertinent to classroom material?
 Of course, the reward is the grade, but a little extra recognition or perk always encourages greater effort from them.